 Many states include protections for victims of domestic violence in their landlord tenant laws.
-Tenants who have been victims of domestic violence have the right to terminate their lease agreement without penalty in many states.
+Tenants who have been victims of domestic violence may have the right to terminate their lease agreement without penalty.
 Usually, the act of violence must have occurred in the recent past, typically within the last three to six months.

 The Tenant Must:

 - Provide the landlord with written notice of their desire to break the lease due to domestic violence.

-- Notice must be at least 30 days prior to desired date of termination.
+- Must provide this notice at least 30 days prior to desired date of termination.
 Some states require more than 30 days’ notice.

 - The tenant is only responsible for paying rent up until the date of lease termination.

 The landlord has the right to request proof of this act of domestic violence.
-The tenant can usually comply with this by providing a copy of an order of protection or a police report which documented the incident.
+Acceptable forms of proof usually include a copy of an order of protection or a police report which documented the incident.

 5. The Apartment Is Illegal